What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

 What happens when my TN Visa is approved?

-Upon approval of your TN Visa, the Officer will take your photograph, take your fingerprints, and issue an I-94 card, which is proof of your legal status work in the United States.
-(Learn more about the I-94.)
-The Officer will then either attach the I-94 to your passport or in some cases, you will be issued an I-94 electronically, which you can retrieve at any time through the CBP website by using your passport.
+Upon approval of your TN Visa, the Officer will take your photograph and fingerprints and issue an I-94 card, proof of your legal status working in the United States.
+The Officer will then either attach the I-94 to your passport or, in some cases, issue an I-94 electronically, which you can retrieve at any time through the CBP website using your passport.

 Contact Us